 For many businesses, your front-line staff such as retail employees and customer service, are the face of your organization.
 Buyers see these team members as direct extensions of the company, and expect them to have answers for just about any question.

 This creates a significant hurdle for those businesses — as the front lines can often be where turnover is greatest.
 Local managers across many industries are in effect always hiring — and for the L&D team, that means new hires may be starting anytime, anywhere, often without anyone more senior than the local manager to show them the ropes.

 For the most part, the gap this creates in the new hire’s access to training isn’t earth-shattering — but over time, the lack of a consistent training program can easily lead to remote offices and personnel following their own processes, making your customers’ experiences less consistent location-to-location and possibly making it harder for other parts of your organization to work with the maverick office.

 To assist these often decentralized employees, learning and development teams are turning to video to provide a consistent training experience for all employees — and one that’s available anytime and anywhere, even on employee’s tablets and smartphones if needed.
-Front-line training today can include:
+Customer associate training today can include: